shdancer/ai-subtitle/README.md

 2.  **Chunking & Translation**: For the `translate` command, it reads an SRT file, chunks the text to fit the LLM's context window, and sends it for translation.
 3.  **LLM Processing**: The text is sent to the configured LLM for translation and refinement.
 The process includes retries and a progress bar.
 4.  **SRT Generation**: The final processed text is formatted into a standard `.srt` file, either as a simple transcription or a bilingual subtitle.

+## Changelog

+### v0.1.1
+- Fixed issue with pipeline operations where debug output was interfering with standard output
+- Improved error handling and messaging
+- Updated documentation with installation instructions from PyPI

+### v0.1.0
+- Initial release with core functionality